shreytheshreyas/tp/docs/UserGuide.md

 Project description added "This is my Software Engineering Module.".
 ```

 **Examples of Exception Handling for the `description` command** (Shreyas)
-Shown below are some examples of misuse of the `delete` command that you could potentially make as a user.
+Shown below are some examples of misuse of the `description` command that you could potentially make as a user.

 > If you did not include the `d` parameter, you will be responded with an error message as shown below.
 ```